 The extension of EBS's range required more offices, production and storage space.
 In 1999, EBS invested in new state-of-the-art buildings: the fourth Nümbrecht-Elsenroth plant, located in the center of Western Europe, about 50 km east of Cologne.
 On 21,000m² of land, a new production and service center was built for the domestic and worldwide EBS market with more than 3,500 m² of usable space.

 In order to take into account the internationalization, in 2003 the names were changed to EBS Ink-Jet Systeme and EBS Ink Jet Systems Poland (formerly Intron Elektronik).

 Market launch of the world's first mobile inkjet printer with Li-Ion technology called Handjet EBS-250.
 Also, the quality control system (according to DIN EN ISO9001: 2000), which was audited by the certification body TÜV NORD CERT in November 2005, was introduced at the Polish branch.
 This positive step resulted in the award of the certificate of conformity.

-EBS celebrates 30th anniversary.
+EBS celebrates its 30th anniversary.
 Introduction of the new and smallest nozzle DOD printer EBS 230.

 Launch of the new mobile inkjet printer EBS 260 with twice the font height and large touch display compared to the EBS-250.

-EBS launches the new Boltmark II printers with innovative features like UPS (uniterrupted power supply) and network conectivity.
+EBS launches the new Boltmark II printers with innovative features like UPS (uninterrupted power supply) and network connectivity.